nextflow-io/nextflow/docs/vscode.md

 **Class declarations**

-Class declarations are sometimes used in Nextflow to define helper functions or custom record types.
-Helper functions can be defined as standalone functions in a script.
-Class declarations should be moved to the `lib` directory.
+Some users use custom classes in Nextflow to define helper functions or custom record types.
+Instead, you can define helper functions as standalone functions in a script.
+Custom record classes must be moved to the `lib` directory.

 :::{note}
 Record types will be addressed in a future version of the Nextflow language specification.